Are Natrel products gluten-free?

 Do you add anything to Natrel Fine-Filtered Milk to make it stay fresh longer?

 Through our filtration process, we can give our milk a pure taste that stays fresh longer, naturally - without any preservatives.
-Our packaging with the "New fresh-seal packaging" stamp also helps preserve the delicious, fresh taste of this product.
+Our packaging with the "fresh-seal packaging" stamp also helps preserve the delicious, fresh taste of this product.

 Why is Natrel Fine-Filtered Milk’s shelf life so long?
 Do you add preservatives to increase its shelf life?